Onoclea sensibilis: Insects

 Insects feeding upon the Onoclea sensibilis target both its leaves and rhizome roots.
 Amphorophora ampullata fern aphids, Chirosia gleniensis fern miners and the larvae of sawflies Hemitaxonus dubitatus and Stromboceros delicatulus feed on its leaves.
 Larvae of moth species Phlogophora iris (olive angle shades, pictured), Callopistria cordata (silver-spotted fern moth) and Papaipema inquaesita (Sensitive Fern Borer) are known to feed on both stems and rhizomes.

 Fungi

 Parasitic fungi include Ceratobasidium anceps, causing frond and stem necrosis; Ceratobasidium cornigerum, covering stems with saprophyte growths; and Uredinopsis mirabilis, a distinct rust species unique to the Sensitive Fern.
-Invasive fungi like Taphrina filicina, Taphrina hiratsukae and Phyllactinia corylea, synonym Phyllactinia guttata can infect leaves, causing blisters or white powdery mildew.
+Invasive fungi like Taphrina filicina, and Taphrina hiratsukae can infect leaves, causing blisters.

 Fungi can develop beneath beech trees, where aphid honeydew secretions accumulate; these strictly epiphyllous honeydew fungi, Sclerotiomyces colchicus and Scorias spongiosa (Schwein.)
 Fr., have been recorded on Onoclea sensibilis, where their sooty mold buildup impairs leaf function.

 Bacteria

 Onoclea sensibilis can host Burkholderia plantarii which causes stem lesions.
 B. plantarii is a pathogen of bacterial seedling blight in rice.
 In a multi-year study the weedy presence of O. sensibilis at rice paddy fields and a means to convey the bacterium (rainfall runoff) implicated it as the source of bacterial blight outbreaks when paired with enabling environmental conditions.